lxgr-linux/buildaur/README.md

 # Python version

 The python version of buildaur (buildaur.py) is still in development, but brings some advantages.
 It is for example way faster and impliments buildaurs keyfeatures in less code.
-At the downside some features are not implimented yet (hook system, asp), so the bashscript is still the default.
+At the downside some features are not implimented yet (asp), so the bashscript is still the default.